He is Risen!

-Have a Garage or Yard Sale
+Hold a Garage or Yard Sale

-Maybe you can crowdfund for new craft supplies for your children’s ministry.
-Is there something specific your children’s’ ministry teachers need?
 A crowdfunding project can be a quick way to raise funds.

 Have an Easter Egg Hunt